thoughtbot/maintaining-open-source-projects/book/02-community.md

 * Be explicit.
 Discussions over the wire have less bandwidth than in person and need more context.
 * Try to respond to every question and comment.
-* If you disagree strongly, consider giving it a few moments before responding.
+* If you disagree strongly, consider giving it a moment before responding.
 * Don’t assume the audience shares your experience or context.
 Avoid words like “basically”, “simply”, “clearly”, etc.
 * Avoid flamewars (unless it’s your thing).